Section 1. Concerning Council Member Duties

 Section 5.
 Public Hearings

 The Council may hold public hearings on all matters relating to the administration of justice as it deems appropriate and in such places as it determines advisable.
+The chair may limit public comment due to time constraints, or to matters relevant to the purpose of the meeting, in their discretion and as necessary to ensure the efficient conduct of business.

 Section 6.
 Executive Sessions